shruggr/1sat-indexer/README.md

 Indexing Ordinals can be a heavy process without some specialized indexing of the blockchain.
 These indexes will be built in the near future

 ## 1Sat Origin Indexing
-The BSV blockchain is unique amount blockchains which support ordinals, in that BSV supports single satoshi outputs.
+The BSV blockchain is unique among blockchains which support ordinals, in that BSV supports single satoshi outputs.
 This allows us to take some short-cuts in indexing until a full ordinal indexer can be built efficiently.

 Since ordinals are a unique serial number for each satoshi, an `origin` can be defined as the first outpoint where a satoshi exists alone, in a one satoshi output.
 Each subsequent spend of that satoshi will be crawled back only to the first ancestor where the origin has already been identified, or until it's ancestor is an output which contains more than one satoshi.